 April 23, 2015

-Donna Hart, Chief Information Officer for the Cook County Health & Hospitals System (CCHHS) recently received a Health Information Technology (HIT) Men & Women Award for enhancing patient care through health IT during the international Health Information Management Systems Society (HIMSS) conference held in Chicago April 12-16.
+Donna Hart, Chief Information Officer for the Cook County Health (CCH) recently received a Health Information Technology (HIT) Men & Women Award for enhancing patient care through health IT during the international Health Information Management Systems Society (HIMSS) conference held in Chicago April 12-16.
 The award recognizes the year’s top nine health care IT executives and is presented annually by Healthcare IT News.

 “In recent years, our health system has made significant strides in implementing cutting-edge health IT solutions, thanks in large part to Donna’s leadership,” said Dr. John Jay Shannon, CCHHS CEO.